StormForgeDeveloper/StormForge/Doc/Protocol/ProtocolAPIDoc_Login.md

 		- OutTransactionID: TransactionID type.
 		- OutResult: Result type.
-		- OutGameServerAddr: NetAddress type.
-Game server address to connect
-		- OutGameServerAddrIPV4: NetAddress type.
+		- OutGameServerPublicAddress: String type.
 Game server address to connect
 		- OutAccID: AccountID type.
 AccountID for the player
 		- OutTicket: AuthTicket type.
 Login session Ticket
 		- OutLoginEntityUID: uint64 type.
 Login entity ID.
 This need to be used when you connect to the game server